josefs/meta-paper/paper.md

 allow this kind of nesting.
 We have not made any attempts at disallowing nesting in the type system.
 Instead, the API to meta-repa is designed such that nested parallel loops should never occur.
-This has affected the push array library (covered in section
+This has affected the Push array library (covered in section
 \ref{sec:push}); certain combinators use a sequential loop where they could have used a parallel loop in order to keep the parallelism flat.